List of Fitbit products: Fitbit Aria

 In April 2012, Fitbit released a weighing scale called the Fitbit Aria.
 It recognizes users and measures weight, body mass index (BMI) and percentage of body fat of the user.
 It can keep track of eight individual users and updates information to fitbit.com automatically via Wi-Fi network.
 The information is also updated to smartphone apps.

-The Aria 2 was announced in August 2017 concurrently with the Ionic.
-The Aria 2 has been re-engineered for greater accuracy and easier Bluetooth setup.
-The Aria 2 also has personalized face icons and greetings, compatibility with more Wi-Fi networks, and has an increased weight tolerance of up to 400 pounds.

 Wireless headphones

 Fitbit Flyer

 Sweatproof wireless earphones by Fitbit.
 Has noise isolation.